carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 However, as a package adds more files, it will probably want to separate out into multiple libraries.
 These work exactly like the libraries described above.
-In fact, if no package is specified for a source file, it is implicitly part of the "main package".
+In fact, if no package is specified for a source file, it is implicitly part of the `Main` package.
 For example, an API file adding the library `Shapes` to the `Geometry` package, or `Geometry//Shapes` in [shorthand](#shorthand-notation-for-libraries-in-packages), would start with: